Ajinkya Rahane: IPL career

 In 2012, Rahane came in limelight when he scored a magnificent century in IPL.
 The following years helped him join the international matches.
 His performance in the 2018 season worsened and his strike rate came into talk.
 He is no longer included in India's ODI and T20I squads for international matches because of this reason.
 IPL 2019 was important for Rahane as he played some useful innings for Rajasthan; he also smashed a century against Delhi Capitals in the 2019 season and became the highest run scorer for Rajasthan Royals in that season.
 In November 2019, Rahane was transferred from Rajasthan Royals to Delhi Capitals ahead of the 2020 Indian Premier League.
 The franchise retained him for the IPL 2021 season.
 However, Rahane was barely included in any match for the 2021 season after some bad innings in the 2020 season.
 In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament.

 He is bought by Chennai Super Kings to play in the IPL 2023 season for INR.
 50 Lakh in the IPL auction held on 23 December 2022.
 In the 2023 edition of IPL, Rahane proved to be an integral part of the title winning CSK team where he came to bat at no.3, scoring at an extraordinary strike rate of 175+ in all the games.
 His crucial knocks proved to be match winning for CSK in the finals.
 This was Rahane's first IPL title.
 In IPL 2025 Auction, he was sold to Kolkata Knight Riders for INR 1.50 Crores.
 In March 2025, he was named the captain of the team.
+Ahead of the 2026 season, he was retained by Kolkata Knight Riders.